Westfield-Codes/github/README.md

 Read more about pull requests [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

+### Branching

+Sometimes we "re-architect" code to make substantial version changes.
+You can use branches on GitHub to isolate work that you do not want merged into your final project.
+Branches allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
+You always create a branch from an existing branch.
+Typically, you might create a new branch from the default branch of your repository—`main`.

+Once your new changes have been reviewed by a teammate, or you are satisfied with them, you can merge your changes into the default branch of your repository.

+Read more about branching [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches).

 ### Issues

+Issues are like social media threads for your code.
+They are useful for collaborative work, and also if you are keeping notes about what you are learning.
 Use issues to track enhancements, tasks, or bugs for your work on GitHub.
 Issues are a great way to keep track of all the tasks you want to work on for your project and let others know what you plan to work on.
 For larger projects, you can keep track of many issues on a project board.
 GitHub Projects help you organize and prioritize your work and you can read more about them [here](https://docs.github.com/en/github/managing-your-work-on-github/about-project-boards).

 Pull requests and issues can also be linked together!
 You can link a pull request to an issue to show that a fix is in progress and to automatically close the issue when someone merges the pull request.

 Read more about issues and linking them to your pull requests [here](https://docs.github.com/en/github/managing-your-work-on-github/about-issues).

-### Your user profile

-Your profile page tells people the story of your work through the repositories you're interested in, the contributions you've made, and the conversations you've had.
-You can also give the world a unique view into who you are with your profile README.
-You can use your profile to let future employers know all about you!

-Read more about your user profile and adding and updating your profile README [here](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).

 ### Using markdown on GitHub